AnneTrue/libConglomerate/README.md

   * Safe Mark is for Conduits: adds a safety to creating Nexal Marks.
   * Safe Heal Self is for Sorcerers: adds a safety to Heal Self.
   * Safe Mask of the Martyr is for Redeemed: adds a safety to prevent activating Mask of the Martyr
+  * Safe Manabit: adds a safety to manabiting spellgems

 * Thin Character Bars
   * If a character has full HP, the HP bar is made thinner.